Zira3l137/NormalMapGen/README.md

    - Generates a micro details normal map
    - Generates a macro details normal map
    - Blends the micro and macro normal maps
-   - Saves the blended normal map as a PNG
+   - Saves the blended normal map as a image in a specified format
-3. Converts all generated normal maps to specified format
-4. Removes the intermediate PNG files

 ## Contributing